VoiceThread/nativescript-plugins/packages/nativescript-transcoder/README.md

 [![npm](https://img.shields.io/npm/v/@voicethread/nativescript-audio-recorder?style=flat-square)](https://www.npmjs.com/package/@voicethread/nativescript-transcoder)

-This plugin provides video transcoding functionality for Android and iOS and supports modifying the video's resolution, frame rate (iOS only).
+This plugin provides video transcoding functionality for Android API 21+ and iOS 4+ and supports modifying the video's resolution, frame rate (iOS only).
 Other utilities such as stitching and layering multiple videos may be added in the future.

 ## Installation